blbadger/blbadger.github.io/3-body-problem.md

 ![3 body vid]({{https://blbadger.github.io}}/3_body_problem/three_body_full.gif)

-### Poincare and sensitivity to initial conditions
+### Poincaré and sensitivity to initial conditions

 What happens when we shift the starting position of one of the bodies by a miniscule amount?
 Changing the z position of the third body from $12$ to $12.000001$ yields